FlashSystems/CheckUnits/README.md

 Disables the summary output if no remarks where shown.

 ### -v
-Verbose mode shows some additional information messages that are usefull to clearify why specific warnings or errors are not shown.
-For example: An information message is shown if a unit is anabled but not running because it was disabled by a condition.
+Verbose mode shows some additional information messages that are useful to clarify why specific warnings or errors are not shown.
+For example: An information message is shown if a unit is enabled but not running because it was disabled by a condition.
 These warnings are normally suppressed because conditions are legitimated to stop a unit from running.

 ### -h
 Display usage info.